HarrisonT1/Portfolio-Project-3/README.md

 ### Game start
 When the game starts the user is displayed with two inputs that asks for a grid size and a mine amount. <br>
-When the inputs are successfully inputted they are shown a grid with labeled x and y axis' with an input that allows them to select a coordinate.
+When the inputs are successfully inputted they are shown a grid with labelled x and y axis' with an input that allows them to select a coordinate.
 A user can mark a tile using a '#' before the coordinate '#b3'
 <details>
     <summary>Game grid</summary>